plausible/docs/docs/plausible-script.md

 ## Alternatively you can serve the script from your domain as a first-party connection

 We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
 See the full instructions on [how to setup a custom subdomain and serve the Plausible Analytics script as a first-party connection](custom-domain.md).

+## You also can use some of our Community integrations

+Thanks to the members of our community, there are now Plausible Analytics integrations for several frameworks.

+See the [full list](https://docs.plausible.io/community-integrations) and choose your framework.